 #3 Read and write more code with the new language

 It’s time to start a project with the new language, with the knowledge of related ecosystems, tools or libraries.
-You could start with a simple one, like a game of guessing the number, like a simple book store or to-do apps.
-There will be many similar projects on Github.
+You could start with a simple one, like a game of guessing the number or a simple book store or to-do apps.
+There will be many similar projects for starters on Github.

 #4 Understand more details of language implementation